Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 R. K. Tyagi

-Gujarat.
-And that time took almost somewhere.
-Some state adopted in July, some state adopted in August.
-And finally the orders for this MRC rate or land rate were issued by respective District Collector or district Magistrate in September and October.
-So after that only work started happening.
-So that is why progress now it is increasing.
+Like in Q3 and January, yes, there was, like, when we talk of this change or modification in guideline in March ’25.
+So, these guidelines were issued by Government of India.
+Then subsequently, they were adopted by Government of Delhi, Government of Haryana, Government of Rajasthan, Government of Gujarat.
+And that time took almost, some states adopted in July, some states adopted in August.
+And finally, the orders for this MRC rate or land rate were issued by respective District Collector or District Magistrate in September and October.
+So after that only, work started happening.
+So that is why progress now, it is increasing.
 So now in Q3, Q4 progress will be better.
-So would you say it’s not a temporary change we have seen, it’s a structural shift.
-We are seeing in RW getting much better than the last couple of years.
-Yes.
-Yes.
-Because earlier days there was only row area was considered 30%.

 Nikhil Nigania

 Perfect.
-Thank you, sir.
+Thank you sir.

 Sumit Kishore